This post is very late in coming! Technical difficulties with computers/WiFi and WordPress have delayed our entries.

 Greenbean Cafe: This charming lunch cafe is on Green Street tucked into Bowman’s Garden Center.
 And I mean tucked in, so look for the garden center to locate the restaurant!
-First the food is fantastic and super fresh, with lots of unique sandwich and salad options (remember, open for lunch only)!
+The food is fantastic and super fresh, with lots of unique sandwich and salad options (remember, open for lunch only)!
 The restaurant is also an antique/gift shop that gives the cafe a homey feel, as there are nooks and crannies all over created by the furniture and accessories (all for sale).
 Oh, and yes, there is also a small garden center!

 Gosport Tavern: Right on High Street, we went for the wings, but loved everything!
 Wings have several sauces to choose from, great burgers and sandwiches.
 Basic pub food, but better.

 Cafe Europa: This is a special night kind of place.
 It’s beautiful and cozy, and you’ll feel like you’re eating in a beautifully furnished home.
 This is a family run business, and their love of food and attention to detail are evident.
 The food is outstanding and you must save room for the incredible home made desserts prepared by the wife of this husband/wife team.
 The staff is very knowledgeable and service is excellent.
 Pricey but worth it!

 Manninos: This restaurant is owned by the folks who own Fish n’ Slips.
-Located on High Street in Portsmouth, it’s worth the walk from the marina for the She Crab Soup, it’s amazing.
+Located on High Street in Portsmouth, it’s worth the walk from the marina for the She Crab Soup, as it’s amazing.
 The food is basic Italian, good, but not spectacular.
 Update: They have closed, and have been replaced by Thai Basil restaurant.
 Their Virginia Beach restaurant is still open and their She-Crab soup is not to be missed!

 Bier Garden: A popular German restaurant in town.
 Our experience was not so great, but others love it.
 Worth a try if you love German food.
 Bring an appetitite.